• Skip to primary navigation

 Storing Leftovers

-Store leftover stuffed peppers in an airtight container or wrapped in plastic wrap and keep in the refrigerator.
-If stored properly, they should remain good to eat for up to three to five days.
+Store leftover stuffed peppers in an airtight container and keep in the refrigerator, good for up to 4 days.

 To reheat stuffed peppers, just place them on a microwave-safe plate and cook them in the microwave for up to two minutes.
 Once done, take it out and check the middle to see if it needs to be heated more.